-- Partner with Seqwater and other water service providers to contribute to the development of the Water 4 SEQ Plan an integrated plan for water cycle management in South East Queensland, supporting drought preparedness for the region. - 8.
-Deliver the Redlands Coast Biosecurity Plan to proactively manage the impacts to Redlands Coast environmental assets and community lifestyle posed by biosecurity risks. - Work with the community to provide education opportunities to support, enhance and encourage environmental understanding and grow environmental connections. - 10.
-Implement programs to address the impacts of land uses on waterways by delivering a coordinated approach to catchment management. - 11.
-Partner with industry leaders to investigate alternative sources of energy that provide environmental, community and economic benefits.
+- Partner with Sequater and other water service providers to contribute to the development of the Water 4 SEQ Plan an integrated plan for water cycle management in South East Queensland, supporting drought preparedness for the region. - Deliver the Redlands Coast Biosecurity Plan to proactively manage the impacts to Redlands Coast environmental assets and community lifestyle posed by biosecurity risks. - Work with the community to provide education opportunities to support, enhance and encourage environmental understanding and grow environmental connections. - Implement programs to address the impacts of land uses on waterways by delivering a coordinated approach to catchment management. - Partner with industry leaders to investigate alternative sources of energy that provide environmental, community and economic benefits.

-2023-2024 Operational Activity Lead CATALYST PROJECT ACTIVITIES CP4.1 Coastline Activation CP4.1.1 Investigate opportunities to activate the Redlands Coast coastline.
-City Assets a) Develop a policy framework of service levels to guide the provision of foreshore access assets. b) Investigate and pilot ways to improve foreshore access for people with access and mobility requirements.
-CP4.2 Wastewater Treatment Plants CP4.2.1 Implement the Adaptive Planning Strategy Wastewater Treatment for wastewater treatment plants.
-City Assets a) Refine the Strategy as upgrade plans are progressed at treatment plants.
+Operational Activity Lead CATALYST PROJECT ACTIVITIES CP4.1 Coastline Activation CP4.1.1 Finalise the Foreshore Access Plan (FAP) to support future foreshore access opportunities.
+City Assets Finalise the FAP including the operational plan and communications plan, and seek Council endorsement of the FAP to support future works.
+CP4.2 Wastewater Treatment Plants CP4.2.1 Implement the Redland City Council Adaptive Strategy Wastewater Treatment.
+City Assets Refine and progress the Wastewater Strategy including environmental studies and other regulatory requirements.
 CP4.3 Waste Management CP4.3.1 Participate in the implementation of the SEQ Waste Management Plan and implement the Waste Reduction and Recycling Plan 2021-2030.
-City Assets a) Continue to participate in the Council of Mayors (SEQ) Waste Working Group to develop a roadmap and implementation plan. b) Implement agreed actions in Council's Waste Reduction and Recycling Plan 2021-2030 to move towards a zero waste future.
-CP4.4 Minjerribah Panorama Coastal Walk CP4.4.1 Catalyst Project completed in Quarter Four of Operational Plan 2022-2023.
+City Assets a) Continue to participate in the Council of Mayors (SEQ) Waste Working Group to develop an organics roadmap and implementation plan. b) Implement agreed actions in Council's Waste Reduction and Recycling Plan 2021- 2030 to move towards a zero waste future.
+CP4.4 Minjerribah Panorama Coastal Walk COMPLETED - CP4.4.1 Catalyst Project completed in Quarter Four of Operational Plan 2022-2023.
 Complete The Minjerribah Panorama Coastal Walk, providing a safe pedestrian link between Point Lookout Village and Cylinder Beach, was completed in 2022-2023 with this catalyst project now complete.
 2021-2026 KEY INITIATIVE ACTIVITIES KI4.1 Key Initiative 1 KI4.1.1 Deliver the Redlands Coast Wildlife Connections Plan through Council's wildlife connections program.
-Environment and Regulation a) Implement the Redlands Coast Wildlife Connections Action Plan 2018-2023. b) Develop the Redlands Coast Wildlife Connections Action Plan 2024-2029.
+Environment and Regulation a) Develop the Redlands Coast Wildlife Connections Action Plan 2024- 2029 for implementation.